Ever wonder what makes a Spanish latte different from your usual coffee shop order?

 Tip: For more information, you can check out the full recipe for an iced Spanish latte here.
 Or check out the cold brew Spanish latte version here!

-What does the Spanish latte taste like?
+What does a Spanish latte taste like?

-I made the Spanish latte for this recipe with frothed milk, as I like the texture better than just adding scalded milk.
-The flavors of the Spanish latte are almost the same as a regular latte, except for the higher doses of added milk.
+The flavors of the Spanish latte are almost the same as those of a regular latte, except for the higher doses of added milk.

 A regular latte uses less milk for its recipe; the one-to-one ratio of the Spanish latte makes it a bit more accessible for most coffee drinkers out there.